dstufft/personal-peps/remove-external-hosting.rst

 PIL
 ---

-It's obvious from the numbers below that the vast bulk of the impact come from the PIL project.
+It's obvious from the numbers above that the vast bulk of the impact come from the PIL project.
 On 2014-05-17 an email was sent to the contact for PIL inquiring whether or not they would be willing to upload to PyPI.
 A response has not been received as of yet (2014-10-01) nor has any change in the hosting